Kubernetes PetSets

 The Pod-IP approach assumes that all Pods can reach each other without creating specific links.
 They can access each other by IP rather than through a port mapping on the physical host.
 Port mappings hide the original address by performing a masquerade – Source NAT.

-Similar to how your home residential router hides local PC and laptop IP addresses from the public Internet, cross-node communication is much simpler, as every Pod has an IP address.
+Like your home residential router hides local PC and laptop IP addresses from the public Internet, cross-node communication is much simpler, as every Pod has an IP address.
 There isn’t any port mapping or NAT like there is with default docker networking.
 If the Kube proxy receives traffic for a Pod, not on its host, it simply forwards the traffic to the correct pod IP for that service.

 The IP per POD offers a simplified approach to K8 networking.
 A unique IP per host would potentially need port mappings on the host IP as the number of containers increases.
 Managing port assignment would become an operational and management burden, similar to earlier versions of Docker.
 Conversely, a unique IP per container would surely hit scalability limits.